 A world of opportunities is waiting for you.
 Graduates of this programme could go onto careers in the UK or overseas in hotels, restaurants, spas, cruise ships, airlines, events and visitor attractions.

-With a student experience unlike any other, it may come as no surprise that the Edge Hotel School is ranked 4th for student satisfaction and 7th in the UK for Tourism, Transport and Travel (Complete University Guide, 2023).
+With a student experience unlike any other, it may come as no surprise that the Edge Hotel School is ranked in the top 10 in the UK for overall positivity in our subject area (National Student Survey 2024, English broad discipline higher education institutions).

 At Essex you will gain the knowledge and industry connections to launch your career in hospitality management.
 You will develop your hospitality skills and business management understanding to open up a world of opportunities in this growing industry.
 You will study topics including: